AP FACT CHECK: Veterans Affairs chief plugs unproven drug

-WASHINGTON (AP) — Veterans Affairs Secretary Robert Wilkie is taking advocacy of an unproven drug for the coronavirus even further than President Donald Trump, claiming without evidence that it has been effective for young and middle-aged veterans in particular.
+WASHINGTON (AP) — Veterans Affairs Secretary Robert Wilkie is taking advocacy of an unproven drug for the coronavirus even farther than President Donald Trump, claiming without evidence that it’s safe and that it has been effective for young and middle-aged veterans in particular.

+On Friday, the U.S. Food and Drug Administration issued an alert warning doctors against prescribing the drug for COVID-19 outside of hospitals and research settings because of the risks of serious side effects and death.

-A look at his claims:
+A look at Wilkie’s claims earlier in the week:

 WILKIE, on a nationwide study finding that a malaria drug had no benefit for treating COVID-19 among veterans: “That’s an observational study.
 It’s not a clinical study.
 It was done on a small number of veterans.
 Sadly, those of whom were in the last stages of life.
 And the drug was given to them.
 And I have to also say that the drug — we know the drug has been working on middle-age and younger veterans … working in stopping the progression of the disease.” — interview Wednesday on MSNBC.

+THE FACTS: He mischaracterized the study’s findings as he delved into an area of speculation by amateurs that his own agency has called “inaccurate and irresponsible.”

-Wilkie is rejecting a study that relies on his department’s own hospital data and finds no benefit from hydroxychloroquine, his claim that it helps younger or middle-aged veterans with COVID-19 is also unsubstantiated.
+Wilkie rejected a study that relies on his department’s own hospital data and finds no benefit from hydroxychloroquine.
+His claim that it helps younger or middle-aged veterans with COVID-19 is also unsubstantiated.

 It’s true that the study, done by independent researchers at two universities with VA approval, was not a rigorous experiment.
-With 368 patients, it’s the largest look so far of hydroxychloroquine for COVID-19, based on VA hospital data.
+Yet with 368 patients, it’s the largest look so far at hydroxychloroquine for COVID-19, based on VA hospital data.

 Researchers analyzed medical records of male veterans hospitalized with confirmed coronavirus infection at Veterans Health Administration medical centers who died or were discharged by April 11.